karmaniverous/blog/_posts/2022-07-15-installing-github-repo-template-updates.md

 ---
-title: "Installing Repo Template Updates with Git Diff"
+title: "Installing GitHub Repo Template Updates"
-excerpt: "Your project depends on a repo template that has released a new version.
+excerpt: "Your project depends on a GitHub repo template that has released a new version.
 How do you integrate the changes?"
 header:
   teaser: /assets/images/git-diff-square.png
 categories: